bajrariya/signup_automation_task/README.md

 Project Name : Signup Automation Script.

-Project Description:
--This project automates the signup process on a website or web application.
+Project Description:This project automates the signup process on a website or web application.
--Instead of filling out all the fields (like name, email, password, etc.) manually, this script automatically does it for you using browser automation tools.
+Instead of filling out all the fields (like name, email, password, etc.) manually, this script automatically does it for you using browser automation tools.

 Tools & Technologies Used:
 a.Python– main programming language.